 “This project has people all over the country and the world thinking about new ways to address river management,” says Mike Tetreault, executive director of The Nature Conservancy in Maine.

 The unlikely partners of the Penobscot River restoration include: one power company, one Native American tribe, six environmental groups, and numerous state and federal agencies and riverside communities.

 Together, they have put in motion a plan to restore more than 1,000 miles of river habitat for the benefit of people and the environment.

 The plan calls for the removal of the two dams closest to the ocean.
+Those were removed in 2012 and 2013.
 A third dam further upstream will be decommissioned and a state-of-the-art fish bypass built around it.
 At the same time, energy production will be increased at other dams, providing the ability to maintain current hydropower levels.

 “This is a tremendous achievement made possible by years of collective hard work by our many partners,” says Laura Rose Day, executive director of the Penobscot River Restoration Trust, the nonprofit established to coordinate and carry out the project.
 “Now we can move forward toward the common goal of rebalancing fisheries and hydropower on the Penobscot.”

 Thousands of salmon and millions of alewife and shad once pulsed through the Penobscot.
 Today, just a small fraction of those numbers can be found.
 And scientists believe the Penobscot represents the best hope for recovery of Atlantic salmon along the entire East Coast of the United States.